gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 The payload of the 2.01 (Created) response MAY be a CBOR map including a 'key info' parameter, which MUST be present if the POST request included the 'key info' parameter with value Null.
 If present, the 'key info' parameter of the 2.01 (Created) response is a CBOR array formatted as follows:

-* The first element is an integer or a text string indicating the counter signature algorithm used in the OSCORE group.
+* The first element is an integer or a text string, indicating the counter signature algorithm used in the OSCORE group.
 This parameter takes values from Tables 5 and 6 of {{RFC8152}}.

-* The second element indicates the counter signature algorithm parameters.
+* The second element indicates the parameters of the counter signature algorithm.
 Its structure depends on the value of the first element, and is defined in the Counter Signature Parameters Registry (see Section 9.1 of {{I-D.ietf-core-oscore-groupcomm}}).
 This parameter MUST be omitted if there are no parameters for that algorithm value.

 The CDDL notation of the 'key info' parameter is given below.